 - Asia has a long way to go to compete with the Pro scene in NA/EU

-- The APL Pro Div was seen as a pre-cursor an official FACEIT FPL Asia, but the lack of activity had no impact on the confidence levels for FACEIT to make that decision
+- The APL Pro Div was seen as a pre-cursor an official FACEIT FPL Asia.
+However, the lack of activity had no impact on the confidence levels for FACEIT to make that decision

-Personally, I feel like its a waste of a great opportunity, but keeping my personal feelings aside, the right move forward is for us to take these learnings and re-work the APL for the betterment of the community.
+Personally, I feel like its a waste of a great opportunity.
+But keeping my personal feelings aside, the right move forward is to take these lessons and re-work the APL for the betterment of the community.

-Stay tuned as we roll out some significant changes in the near future and thank you to everyone who has seen us through this iconic first year.
+Stay tuned as we roll out some significant changes in the near future.
+Thank you to everyone who has seen us through this iconic first year.

 Winners of Season 11

 Pro Division (Last Winners)

 - 🇸🇬 SoulReaper – US$ 150

 - 🇸🇬 skyeSG – US$ 50